carolfly86/altar/README.md

 # ALTAR

-ALTAR is a automated SQL predicate fault locazilation tool.
+ALTAR is an automated SQL predicate fault localization tool.
-Currently the only database it supports it PostgresSQL.
+Currently it supports PostgresSQL.

 ## Installation